fkie-cad/bountyhunter/README.md

 # The Bounty Hunter

 The Bounty Hunter is a custom Caldera Plugin developed and implemented by Fraunhofer FKIE.
-The biggest asset of the Bounty Hunter Plugin is the new Bounty Hunter Planner that allows the emulation of complete, realistic cyberattack chains - including autonomous initial access and privilege escalation methods.
+The biggest asset of the Bounty Hunter Plugin is the new Bounty Hunter Planner that allows the emulation of complete, realistic cyberattack chains.

-The attack behavior of an emulated adversary using the Bounty Hunter Planner has two special properties:
+To get an idea of the Bounty Hunter's capabilities, its key features are described below.
+Furthermore, since it might seem similar to existing Caldera planners at first glance, e.g., the Look-Ahead Planner, their differences are described as well.

+- **Weighted-Random Attack Behavior.**
-First, it is goal-oriented and reward-driven, similar to the Look-Ahead Planner, and second, it is variable due to weighted-randomness in its decision process.
+The Bounty Hunter's attack behavior is goal-oriented and reward-driven, similar to the Look-Ahead Planner.
-Furthermore, configurable ability reward updates during a running operation allow more complex and realistic attack chains.

-Notes:
+But, instead of picking the ability with the highest future reward value every time, it offers the possibility to pick the next ability weighted-randomly.
+This adds an uncertainty to the planner's behavior which allows repeated runs of the same operation with completely different results.
+This might be very useful in some cases, e.g., in training environments.

+- **Support for Initial Access and Privilege Escalation.**
+At the moment, no Caldera planner offers support for Initial Access or Privilege Escalation methods.
+The Bounty Hunter extends Caldera's capabilities by offering support for both in a fully autonomous manner.
+This enables it to emulate complete cyberattack chains.

+- **Further Configurations for more sophisticated and realistic Attack Behavior.**
+The Bounty Hunter offers various configuration parameters, e.g., "locking" abilities, reward updates, and final abilities, to customize the emulated attack behavior (see section "Bounty Hunter Configuration" below).
+Also, one example of how to use these parameters is given in the section "Locked Abilities and Manual Reward Updates".

+**Usage notes:**
 - The initial access phase of the Bounty Hunter can be skipped by assigning the initial agent to the group `target`.
 - Initial Access and privilege escalation methods are only implemented as "weak" proof of concept for Windows and Linux targets.

+The following sections are structured as follows:
+First, a short installation guide is given.
+Then, two examples are introduced that show how the Bounty Hunter can be used and what is capable of.
+The first example demonstrates the Bounty Hunter's initial access and privilege escalation capabilities and can be used as a tutorial on how to use it, while the second example shows the complexity of cyberattacks the Bounty Hunter can emulate.
+Finally, a more detailed description of how the Bounty Hunter works, how it can be configured, and how it could be extended is given.

+# Installation

+- Download the plugin
+- Copy the `bountyhunter` directory into `caldera/plugins` and enable the plugin in the Caldera server's configuration (`caldera/conf/<config>.yml`)
+- Install requirements: `pip install -r requirements.txt`
+- Unzip `caldera/plugins/bountyhunter/payloads/payloads.zip` to `caldera/plugins/bountyhunter/payloads`
+- Remember to add the `--build` flag when starting the Caldera server with the Bounty Hunter for the first time

 # Emulating complete, realistic Cyberattacks with the Bounty Hunter

+The following two sections describe two examples how the Bounty Hunter can be used and what it is capable of.
+The first example shows how the initial access and privilege escalation capabilities of the Bounty Hunter can be tested using demo adversaries and abilities.
+In the second section an example attack based on an APT29 campaign is presented that shows that the complexity of cyberattacks the Bounty Hunter can emulate.

-## Initial Access and Privilege Escalation Demonstration
+## Scenario #1 - Initial Access and Privilege Escalation
-The following section describes how to emulate a complete, realistic cyberattack chain using the Bounty Hunter.
+The following section describes how to emulate a complete, realistic cyberattack chain using the Bounty Hunter and can be used as a guide for getting started with it.
 To run an operation,  start the Caldera server as usual.
 As starting point, the Bounty Hunter uses a local Caldera agent, i.e., an agent that is running on a system initially controlled by the adversary.
 Since some initial access abilities, e.g., the Nmap Port Scan (`8fcd3afb-75ca-40da-8bff-432abfb00fbb`), need root privileges, start the local agent with root/sudo.